Ski the Haute Route

 Itinerary

-The Haute Route has many options for routes and huts.
+The Haute Route has several common options for routes and huts.
 The exact itinerary we use will depend on the hut availability, current weather, and the avalanche conditions.
+Refer to this itinerary for elevations in feet.
+On the tour Joe will use metric because that’s the local system.

 Day 0: Welcome!